tempus-app/tempus/README.md

 7. After the node modules are installed, you should be ready to run the application using the following commands:
    `npm run start:onboarding-api`: starts the backend
     `npm run start:client`: starts the client

-# 🛣️ Project Management

-The Project Management for this application is documented in the [tempus wiki](https://github.com/tempus-app/wiki/wiki)

-Sprint Planning was done through [github projects](https://github.com/orgs/tempus-app/projects/1)

-# 🎨 UI/UX Design
-The Design System, along with the mockups built using figma can be viewed on the [wiki](https://github.com/tempus-app/wiki/wiki)

-# 🧠 Technical Knowledge

-## Database

-Information about the tempus database, and datastore can be found [here](/docs/database/)

-## Backend

-Information about the tempus database, and datastore can be found [here](/docs/backend/)

-## Frontend

-Information about the tempus database, and datastore can be found [here](/docs/frontend/)